sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Distinct Values In Column
 ----------------------------------------

-Below is a sample workflow that contains Distinct Values In Column processor in Fire Insights.
+Below is a sample workflow that contains Distinct Values In Column processor in Sparkflows.
 It demonstrates the usage of Distinct Values In Column node to display distinct combinations of values in the selected columns.

 It does the following processing of data: